Germany

 • IT affinity [= interest in information technology (hardware/software/IT services)]

-• Strong interest in using social media platforms, at best already existing social media knowledge
+• Strong interest in dealing with social media platforms, at best already existing social media knowledge

-• Ability to express yourself orally and in writing and good spelling skills
+• Ability to express yourself well both orally and in writing as well as good spelling

-• Willingness to communicate and good communication skills
+• Willingness to establish contact and good communication skills

 • Analytical and solution-oriented thinking